nuage00/nuage00/README.md

 ### Who Is Nuage?

 I'm started to coding in 2018 with web development.
 Cuz u know, html and css are very simple.
-In 2019 I don't do something interested coding.
+In 2019 I don't do something related coding.
 I'm started to do something different, like learning JavaScript and C#.
 I'm continuing to learn both.
 You will see in my repos.

 ### Which Languages Does Nuage Knows?